Skip to main content

 Rationale

-Enabling audit_log_enabled helps MySQL Database to log items such as connection attempts to the server, DDL/DML access, and more.
+Enabling audit_log_enabled helps MySQL to log items such as connection attempts, DDL/DML access, and other events.
 Log data can be used to identify, troubleshoot, and repair configuration errors and suboptimal performance.

 Impact

-There are further costs incurred for storage of logs.
-For high traffic databases these logs will be significant.
+There are additional costs for log storage.
+For high-traffic databases, these logs can be significant.
 Determine your organization's needs before enabling.

 Audit